-I came downstairs, walked around doing my thing, straightening pillows and putting stray shoes away.
+I came downstairs, walked around doing my thing, straightening pillows, and putting stray shoes away.
 I fed the animals, plugged the coffee pot, and lit a candle.
 I sat down to meditate.

-Rain had been falling through the night.
+The rain had been falling through the night.
 I sat quietly, breathing in and out, hearing the sound of rain.
 I was quiet, peaceful, and grateful to be sitting there.

 The rain eventually stopped.
 When I walked outside, I could smell the rain-soaked ground.
 I looked around.
 Tiny shoots were peeking through the soil.
 Do they know we’re dealing with an epidemic?
 Do they even care?
 Not really.
 Nature will take its course like it always has.

 The Seasons come and go, pointing the way to endings and new beginnings and everything in between, and this is a comforting thought.